-The sun drops dramatically and I walk.
+The sun drops dramatically.

 In America, kids would be throwing a football.
 Here, the big dream is to play professional soccer and let your papa sit in a bar with a cerveza and cheer as you make a goal that wins an important game.
 It is a Sunday and there is, at the moment, on television, a game with the National team of Uruguay playing an opponent from Columbia.
 Mortal enemies on the playing field, the hollers from the bar became more pronounced as a goal is threatened or a player is cut down to size with a totally illegal trip, block, or kick.